OathPros/COMP3/source/reference/keyboard.rst

     - Navigates to the previous page.
   * - Next Page
     - PageDown
-    - Navigets to the next page.
+    - Navigates to the next page.
   * - First Page
     - Ctrl+Home
     - Navigates to the first page.